 - Rural migration, urban integration and intercultural conflicts.

 - Competition, State and Government.

 Research programs are implemented on the basis of the occurrence of two or more lines of investigation of the same Institute or equivalent institutes.
-This modality is proper of institutions rooted in terms of linkages with equivalent organizations to develop all your skills.
+This modality is specific to institutions rooted in terms of linkages with equivalent organizations to develop all their skills.

-IIESS intends to perform interdisciplinary research at the interface of Economics and other disciplines, notably highlighting the contributions of sociology and anthropology.
+The IIESS intends to perform interdisciplinary research at the interface of Economics and other disciplines, notably highlighting the contributions of Sociology and Anthropology.
 In the first case, it is analysis of disputes by positions in the social structure of different actors in the production systems.
-This field of research is extremely broad in lathe to various social movements, collective demonstrations of different types and analysis of public policies at different levels of Government, aimed at populations at risk and social vulnerability.
-The anthropological gaze in turn makes it possible to analyze the ways in which production processes impact on the cultural and symbolic world of the protagonists, as well as the ways of conceiving the social world in which they are included actually.
+This field of research is extremely broad regarding various social movements, collective demonstrations of different types and analysis of public policies at different levels of Government, aimed at populations at risk and social vulnerability.
+The anthropological gaze in turn makes it possible to analyze the ways in which production processes impact on the cultural and symbolic world of the protagonists, as well as the ways of conceiving the social world in which they are actually included.